ZG1119/COMP3016-CW1/README.md

 ## Exception Handling and Test Cases

-The code includes basic exception handling using try-catch blocks.
-However, the specific exceptions that can be thrown are not explicitly mentioned.
-Potential exceptions include array out of bounds errors, vector index errors, and issues related to dynamic memory management.
+### Exception Handling

+This C++ code contains basic exception handling using "try", "catch", and "cerr".
+Exception handling is used to catch and handle potential runtime errors that may occur during program execution.

 ## Further Details